Abdulla Kurd

-Abdulla Kurd (sometimes Abdullah Kurd, and also known as Abdullah al-Kurdi or Salahuddin), (born Doger Sevdet; 1977–2011), was a Kurdish Islamist militant fighting in Chechnya.
-Kurd was the top deputy to Saudi-born field commander Muhannad.
+Abdulla Kurd (sometimes Abdullah Kurd, and also known as Abdullah al-Kurdi or Salahuddin), (born Cevdet Döğer; 20 April 1977– 3 May 2011), was a Kurdish Islamist militant who was a commander of the Mujahideen in Chechnya.
+Kurd was the top deputy to Saudi-born field commander Abu al-Walid.
 Following Muhannad's capture and assassination near the village of Serzhen-Yurt on 21 April 2011, according to the Russian National Anti-Terrorist Committee, Kurd assumed Muhannad's position.
 Kurd was killed by Russian security forces in the Cheberloevsky area of Chechnya on 3 May 2011.

 Early life and rebel activity

-Little is known of Kurd's early life, but he is said to have been born in the Kurdish region of Turkey, probably in the Diyarbakır area.
-He would have traveled from his native village to the North Caucasus in 1999 after transiting through the Pankisi Gorge in Georgia.
+Little is known of Kurd's early life, but he is said to have been born as Cevdet Döğer, a Kurd from Turkey, namely the town of Solhan located in Bingöl Province.
+He would have traveled from his native town to Chechnya in 1999 after transiting through the Pankisi Gorge in Georgia.
 Russian intelligence claims that Kurd fought in the battalion of foreign fighters led by Ibn al-Khattab during the Second Chechen War, and was closely involved in planning and organizing large-scale acts of sabotage and terrorism throughout the region.
 He established a close connection with the Saudi mujahid Abu al-Walid until al-Walid was killed in 2004.
 Following Abu Hafs al-Urduni's death in 2006 and Muhannad's promotion to the post of Emir of foreign fighters in Chechnya, Kurd became deputy chief emissary for al-Qaeda in the North Caucasus, according to Russia's National Anti-terrorism Committee (NAK).

 At his death Turkish and Georgian identity papers, belonging to "Cevdet Döğer", were found in Kurd's baggage, which were released by the Russian Government soon afterwards.
 However, the Turkish and Georgian governments both stated that there was not such a person registered in their databases, which means that the documents are likely to be false.
 The indicated date of birth, April 20,1977, also was very doubtful because this would mean that he joined the battle at the age of 14.